cosmos/cosmos-sdk/x/staking/README.md

 * ValidatorQueueTime: `0x43 | format(time) -> []sdk.ValAddress`

-The stored object as each key is an array of validator operator addresses from which the validator object can be accessed.
+The stored object by each key is an array of validator operator addresses from which the validator object can be accessed.
 Typically it is expected that only a single validator record will be associated with a given timestamp however it is possible that multiple validators exist in the queue at the same location.